Young White woman with open book on head, hands to face, looking bewildered

 How to Pick a College Major: Stop Thinking, Start Doing

-If you're not sure what to major in, the key is to stop just thinking about it and taking action to figure it out!
+If you're unsure what to major in, the key is to stop thinking about it and take action to figure it out!
 Start by reading our student writer's advice.

 Choosing your major is hard—everybody knows that.
 Besides deciding which college to attend, it might be one of the hardest things you’ve had to face up to this point—not just in your academic career, but in life.
 After all, there’s a reason there are so many articles written on this topic.
 You are not the first or the last to encounter the vexing problem of which major to choose, so give yourself a break.
 Fortunately, there’s a method to this madness.
 Since there isn’t a one-size-fits-all solution, I’m going to break it down for you by focusing on the idea of thinking vs. doing, which is key to discovering your best-fit major.
 Let’s clear out some of the anxious fog surrounding this problem and get down to business.